rdghosal/cachers/README.md

 To play around with it (please don't use this in prod).

-### 1. Set up a virtual environment.
+### 1. Set up a virtual environment

 ```bash
 python -m venv .venv

 ```

-### 2. Install a dev version of the package into your virtual environment.
+### 2. Install a dev version of the package into your virtual environment

 ```bash
 maturin develop